Congregation Governance Toolkit

-The Ministry Handbook has been produced to assist both Ministers and those overseeing their placement.
-This is an in-depth guide on all aspects associated with a minister’s placement, including leave entitlements, stipend, allowances, housing, terms of placement and a number of other matters.
-Download the Ministry Handbook here: https://nswact.uca.org.au/about-us/secretariat/ministry-handbook/
+The Ministry Handbook for Ordained Ministry has been produced to assist both Ministers and those overseeing their placement.
+This is an in-depth guide on all aspects of a minister’s placement, including leave entitlements, stipend, allowances, housing, terms of placement and a number of other matters.
+Download the Ministry Handbook here.

 As per the Regulations of the Uniting Church in Australia, there are minimum frequency requirements for meetings to be held: